ccie18643/PyTCP/README.md

  - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state*
  - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers*
  - TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
- - ICMP protocol - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
+ - ICMP protocols - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
- - IP protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*
+ - IPv4 protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*

 ### Examples: